oracc/oracc-rest/README.md

 This will install modules related to both Flask and Elasticsearch.

-## Running the Flask API
+### Spin up the Flask API in dev mode

 To enable the search endpoints described below, the Flask server must be started.
-To do this, from the top-level directory do:
+To do this, from the top-level directory run:

 ```
-export FLASK_APP=app.py
-export FLASK_ENV=development
-flask run &
+flask run --host localhost --port 8000 --debug
 ```

-This will start a dev server on port 5000 (by default) and expose the endpoints.
-To run the server on a different port, specify (e.g.) `flask run --port 3000`, and adjust the port number in the curl calls to `localhost/search` etc (see below).
-Additionally, this starts the server in development mode, so any changes to the code should be picked up automatically and make the server restart.
+This will start a dev server on port 8000 and expose the endpoints.
+To run the server on a different port, specify (e.g.) `--port 3000`.
+This starts the server in development mode, so any changes to the code should be picked up automatically and make the server restart.

+You can stop the server with `ctrl+c`

+Do not use the development server when deploying to production.
+It is intended for use only during local development.
+It is not designed to be particularly efficient, stable, or secure.
+See below for production deployment instructions.

+---

 ## Production environment